Sodality of Our Lady: Post-Vatican II and the advent of Christian Life Communities

-Some Marian Congregations have been reconstituted since Vatican II; the Marianische Frauencongregation or Ladies' Sodality of Our Lady of Regensburg is a case in point.
-HSH Princess Gloria von Thurn und Taxis is the re-founding Prefect.

-Many Sodalities of Our Lady, in the spirit of the Second Vatican Council, were led to become more devoted to people who were in spiritual and physical need (the hungry, naked, homeless and imprisoned), after having been encouraged to return to their original charism by the Ecumenical Council.
-Some Sodalities have also been established by Traditional Catholic Orders in keeping with the rules and spirituality in place before Vatican II, such as the Children of Mary Sodality under the care of the Dominican Sisters of Wanganui who are under the care of the Society of St. Pius X.

 Until the establishment of the Christian Life Communities in 1967, the Sodality of Our Lady remained the Ignatian lay organisation.
 The Christian Life Community maintains that following the suppression of the Society of Jesus, "In the eighteenth century membership increase[d] vastly, from 2,500 groups to 80,000.
 The consequence [was] a diminishment in fervour and practice.
 The spiritual life of the members and the social concern for the rejected of society [was] reduced to pious practices and annual and symbolic events.
 The Marian Congregations [became] a pious mass movement, different from what Ignatius or Jean Leunis or Aquaviva had meant it to be."

 Those who still form part of the "Marian Congregations", such as the 'Marianische Frauencongregation' of Regensburg, Germany, would argue otherwise.
 While some Marian sodalities do not explicitly follow Ignatian spirituality, they continue to encourage corporal and spiritual works of mercy, and believe their devotional practices worthy of merit.

 With the formation of the CLC, the former World Federation of Sodalities ceased to exist.
 Some parish sodalities opted either not to join the CLC or subsequently withdrew.
 These sodalities have no central organization; each sodality is autonomous.
 There are three diocesan unions of sodalities: in New York, Baltimore, and Washington, D.C.